3bl3gamer/canon-bluetooth-control/README.md

 Camera also calles this step "pairing" but here I will call it "handshaking" to distinguish it from regular bluetooth process.

-If new devies has just been paired:
+If new device has just been paired:

 1. start handshake by sending device name prefixed by `01` (see handle `0xf108`)
 2. wait for notification and check if value is `02` (see handle `0xf108`)